 Life is full of unexpected expenses, and this is one of the hardest budget challenges to tackle.
-That’s why it is vital that you build up your emergency savings account because you will be prepared for the unexpected.
+That’s why it is vital that you build up your emergency savings account, this way you will be prepared for the unexpected.
 Things like car repairs, medical expenses, or losing your job can throw you off track.

-The goal is to save 3-6 months of living expenses to cover any unexpected expenses.
+The goal is to save 3 to 6 months of living expenses to cover any unexpected expenses.
 To keep from being overwhelmed with a high number, work on saving your first $1,000, and build from there.

 You can tackle your budgeting challenges